 Our church is part of a gathering of Cumberland churches called the Missouri Presbytery.
 The presbytery is in charge of the care of all congregations in their region and their pastors.
 All Cumberland Presbyteries belong to a higher group known as a Synod and all the Synods are under the guidance of the General Assembly.
 Think of this system as a system of indirect representation much like the U.S. government.

 Large Enough to Serve You

 Marshall Cumberland Presbyterian Church

 Pastor Randy Shannon is a retired high school teacher who has lived and worked in the Marshall community his entire life.
 He has served congregations in the United Methodist Church, the Christian Church (Disciples) and the Presbyterian Church (USA).
 He holds a Bachelor of Science in Education degree and a Master of Arts from Central Missouri State University.
 Randy taught social studies, speech and drama for 27 years.
 His love of music and drama is evident to anyone who visits Cumberland for any length of time.
 He completed the Program for Alternate Studies and was ordained in the Cumberland Presbyterian Church in 2008.
 He and his wife, Vicki, have two children, Jon and Bethany.
-Jon and his wife, Kelly, have two children, Laura and John David and live in Wichita, KS.
+Jon and his wife, Kelly, have two children, Laura and John David and live in Overland Park, KS.
 Bethany is married to Ryan Spilhaus and lives in Kansas City.
 Randy feels blessed to be serving where he believes God has called him to serve.